ArthurHeitmann/fractured_binary_json/format_specification.md

 ## Goals

-Highly storage efficient across a very large number of objects.
+Highly storage efficient across a large number of objects.

-## Core ideas
+## Core idea

-In order to optimize storage efficiency, 3 main ideas are used:
-- global keys table: The biggest difference between JSON and SQL databases, is that every object value, needs to have a key name.
+Reusing keys: The biggest difference between JSON and a SQL databases, is that every object value needs to have a key name.
 Depending on how long the name is and how much data by the value is used, the key names might make up more than half of the size.
-By replacing all keys across a large number of documents with a unique ID, a lot of repeated text can be saved.
-All keys used are then stored in a central table.
-- binary encoding: JSON encodes everything in text form, including numbers.
-By storing them in binary form with varying levels of precision, a good amount of space can be saved.
-- dedicated data type for empty "objects": JSON has a small number of data types which can all be stored in a single byte.
-By marking empty objects (`{}`, `[]`), 0 numbers, bool and null values within the data type bytes, additional bytes for the value itself can be skipped.
+Keys that are used frequently, can be referenced using just an index.
+If the possible key values are known ahead of time, they can be stored separately.
+For remaining keys, each key is unique and only used once within a file.
+Repeated uses of keys, use an index referencing back to when a key was first encountered.

 ## File structure